AdobeDocs/commerce-merchant-services.en/help/payment-services/order-payment-status.md

 ---
 # Order Payment Status Report

-[!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] offers you comprehensive reporting so that you can get a clear view of your store's orders and payments.
+[!DNL Payment Services] for [!DNL Adobe Commerce] and [!DNL Magento Open Source] offers you comprehensive reporting so that you can get a clear view of your store's transactions, orders, and payments.

 ![Financial reports view](assets/reports-justpayouts.png)